akveg-map/akveg-database/README.md

 > Droghini, A., and T.W.
 Nawrocki.
 2026.
 Code Repository for the AKVEG Database: Harmonized vegetation field observations from Alaska and adjacent Canada (v2.9.2).
 Zenodo. https://doi.org/10.5281/zenodo.20635288.

 If you use data from the AKVEG Database, please cite the database itself.
-The version number can be found in this repository's [CHANGELOG](CHANGELOG.md).
+The version number can be found in the `database_version` table of the database.

 > Droghini, A., T.W.
 Nawrocki, A.F.
 Wells, M.J.
 Macander, and L.A.
 Flagstad.
 2026.
 Alaska Vegetation (AKVEG) Database: Harmonized vegetation field observations from Alaska and adjacent Canada [insert version number].
 Alaska Geospatial Council, Vegetation Working Group.
 Available: [https://www.akveg.org](https://www.akveg.org).
 Data downloaded on [date of query].